mapbox/tile-count/README.md

 Merging counts
 --------------

-    tile-count-merge -o out.count in1.count [in2.count ...]
+    tile-count-merge -o out.count [-z zoom] in1.count [in2.count ...]

 Produces a new count file from the specified count files, summing the counts for any points duplicated between the two.

+If you specify a `zoom`, the precision of all locations in the output file will be reduced as specified.

 Decoding counts
 ---------------